UoB-COMSM0166/2026-group-27/README.md

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)

 To ensure the game was engaging, it was important that usability did not negatively affect player experience.
 If a game is too easy or unnecessarily difficult, it can reduce replayability by causing players to lose interest or become frustrated (Sweetser & Wyeth, 2005; Lazzaro, 2004).
-Therefore, we evaluated whether the game was easy to use and appropriately challenging.
+Therefore, we evaluated whether the game was easy to use while being appropriately challenging.

-We used SUS to measure how easily the players could learn and interact with the game.
+We used SUS to measure how easily the participants could learn and interact with the game.
 Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.

 <p align="center">